Killarney Winter Escape

 - Hiking enthusiasts and those with a competitive edge and a desire to tick Ireland’s highest mountain off their bucket list can take on the challenge of Carrantuohill.
 We are happy to recommend local guides and would suggest setting aside a full day for this.

 - History and culture fans would enjoy a day of exploring some of Killarney’s famous heritage sites.
-Muckross House, Killarney House, Muckross Abbey, Ross Island Copper Mines, Innisfallen Island, Aghadoe Cathedral and Round Tower and St. Mary’s Cathedral are a few favourites.
+Muckross House, Killarney House, Muckross Abbey, Ross Island Copper Mines, Innisfallen Island, Aghadoe Cathedral and Round Tower and St. Mary’s Cathedral are a few favourites – chat to our outstanding Concierge Team to find out what will suit you best.

 - Take advantage of a quiet dip in the pool after breakfast.
 This is a great way to energise and recharge the batteries and a super way to start the day.
 Robes and slippers are provided so that you can prepare in the comfort of your rooms if you wish.
 We recommend you chat to Reception or Concierge about booking some pool time.
 With distancing and safety policies in place, guest numbers, in the pool, are monitored.
 Ideally this could be followed by a few hours of spa pampering and downtime.